 Raise your hand if Thanksgiving dinner is ready on time in your house?
 You can’t see me but my hand is not up. 🙂 We always set an arbitrary dinner time that’s more like a lunchtime just so people know when to come by but it doesn’t usually pan out.
 I’m a planner (see here for my Thanksgiving menu planning tips) but Thanksgiving dinner is a lot of work and, even though I start cooking and prep work a couple of days before, it never fails that I forget an ingredient or something else happens to push back dinner time.
-This results in hangry guests but today, I’m sharing a festive Thanksgiving appetizer board that will remedy that.
+This results in hangry guests but today, I’m sharing a festive Thanksgiving appetizer board to remedy that.

 I received a package of OVEN READY™ Boneless Turkey Breast from Jennie-O a few weeks back and decided to whip up an easy grazing station of sorts to keep guests satiated until the main event starts.
 This is my first time hosting Thanksgiving in my own home but some things will be the same as always: my dad and brothers in front of the TV watching football, our family dog desperately trying to sneak into the kitchen for scraps, and someone asking every 10 minutes when the food will be ready.
 Thankfully, Jennie-O OVEN READY™ Boneless Turkey Breast is ready to go straight from the freezer to the oven without thawing.
 It cooks in its own little bag and even comes with gravy.
 That’s perfect for this festive Thanksgiving appetizer board since the holidays are hectic enough without fully cooking a turkey ahead of time just for appetizers.
 I just thinly slice up the breast to add to the board.

 How to Make a Festive Thanksgiving Appetizer Board